 On January 15, 1943 assigned to the 3rd Fleet, Desron 10, Desdiv 61.
-On March 22-27, 1943 escorted Junyo and Hiyo from Saeki to Truk, then transported construction personell to Kavieng, assisting Aoba long with firefighting then to Rabaul.
-On April 4 departed Rabaul arriving back at Truk.
+On March 22-27, 1943 escorted Junyo and Hiyo from Saeki to Truk, then transported construction personnel to Kavieng, assisting Aoba with firefighting then proceeded to Rabaul.
+On April 4, 1943 departed Rabaul for Truk.

-During May 17-22, escorted ships from Truk to Yokosuka, then spent a month undergoing maitenance and training in Japan.
+During May 17-22, escorted ships from Truk to Yokosuka, then spent a month in Japan undergoing maitenance and training.